jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] "cat" "dog"
 ```

 This is the basis of conditional subsetting.
-If we have a large data set and only want a small chunk based on some condition (data in a single state, at a certain time, at least a certain population) we need to make a conditional statement that returns TRUE if it matches what we want and FALSE if it doesn't.
+If we have a large data set and only want a small chunk based on some condition (data in a single state (or multiple states), at a certain time, at least a certain population) we need to make a conditional statement that returns TRUE if it matches what we want and FALSE if it doesn't.
 There are a number of different ways to make conditional statements.
 First let's go through some special characters involved and then show examples of each one.

 For each case you are asking does the thing on the left of the conditional statement return TRUE or FALSE compared to the thing on the right.

-  + ==  Equals (compared to a single value)
+  + `==`   Equals (compared to a single value)
-  + %in% Equals (one value match out of many comparisons)
+  + `%in%` Equals (one value match out of multiple comparisons)
-  + !=  Does not equal
+  + `!=`   Does not equal
-  + <   Less than
+  + `<`    Less than
-  + \>   Greater than
+  + `\>`   Greater than
-  + <=  Less than or equal to
+  + `<=`   Less than or equal to
-  + \>=  Greater than or equal to
+  + `\>=`  Greater than or equal to

 Since many conditionals involve numbers (especially in criminology), let's make a new object called "numbers" with the first 10 numbers to use in the examples.